-- 16.17 If the ITF changes any Sport Class criteria and/or assessment methods, then: - 16.17.1 the ITF may re-designate any Player who holds Sport Class Status Confirmed (C) with Sport Class Status Review (R) and require that the Player attend an Evaluation Session at the earliest available opportunity; or - 16.17.2 the ITF may remove the Fixed Review Date for a Player and require that the Player attend an Evaluation Session at the earliest available opportunity. - 16.18 In both instances, the ITF will inform the relevant National Association as soon as is practicable.
+- 16.14 If the ITF changes any Sport Class criteria and/or assessment methods the intended changes will first be published, and: - 16.14.1 the ITF may re-designate any Player who holds Sport Class Status Confirmed (C) with Sport Class Status Review (R) and require that the Player attend an Evaluation Session at the earliest available opportunity; or - 16.14.2 the ITF may remove the Fixed Review Date for a Player and require that the Player attend an Evaluation Session at the earliest available opportunity. - 16.15 In both instances, the ITF will inform the relevant National Association as soon as is practicable.